Essential renormalisation group: Frame transformations in quantum field theory

 More generally, actions in two different frames will transform as scalars on $\mathcal{M}$, where a change of frame is understood as a diffeomorphism from $\mathcal{M}$ to itself.
 Under an infinitesimal frame transformation $\phi \to \phi + \, \xi[\phi]$, the action transforms as

-where, hereafter, we adopt the condensed notation for which a dot implies an integral over $x$ such that $X\cdot Y = \int_x X(x) Y(x)$.
-For definiteness, we consider the field to have a single component, however, the generalisation to a multi-component field $\phi^A(x)$ is straightforward since the dot would then also imply a sum over the components $X\cdot Y = \sum_A \int_x X_A(x) Y_A(x)$.
+where, hereafter, we adopt the condensed notation for which a dot implies an integral over $x$ such that $X\cdot Y := \int_x X(x) Y(x)$.
+For definiteness, we consider the field to have a single component, however, the generalisation to a multi-component field $\phi^A(x)$ is straightforward since the dot would then also imply a sum over the components $X\cdot Y := \sum_A \int_x X_A(x) Y_A(x)$.

 The transformation \eqref{Classical_Frame_transformation} is an infinitesimal \emph{classical} frame transformation.
 It is clear that, with a bit of work, classical field theory can be formulated in a covariant language allowing one the freedom to easily pick different frames to calculate observables.
 This freedom is analogous to the freedom to pick a particular gauge condition in general relativity, which amounts to picking a set of local frames on spacetime.
-In the rest of this Section, we lift the discussion on frame transformations in order to develop a frame covariant formulation of quantum field theory.
+Thus we can consider \eqref{Classical_Frame_transformation} as analogous to an infinitesimal gauge transformation which acts on the action $S[\phi]$.
+Under such a transformation, we move in an equivalence class of theories related by a change of variables.

+Now we can define what is meant by a (classical) inessential coupling.
+First, let us note that for any coupling $g$ we can identify the corresponding conjugate operator $\mathcal{O}_i[\phi]$ as the change in the action induced by a variation w.r.t.\ the coupling itself, namely